sinlov-go/sembed/README.md

 ## for what

-- this project used to github golang lib project
+- `embed.FS` from an embedded subdirectory to the filesystemt

 ## Contributing